Mike Capel: Chicago Cubs

 After he signed a professional contract with the Cubs, Capel no longer threw sidearmed.
-Capel began professional baseball with the Double-A Midland Cubs, but was demoted to the Class A Quad Cities Cubs after pitching to a 1–1 record with a 6.91 ERA in Double-A. Now in Single-A, Bates recorded a 3–2 record with a 2.42 ERA and a 1.03 walks plus hits per inning pitched rate.
+Capel began professional baseball with the Double-A Midland Cubs, but was demoted to the Class A Quad Cities Cubs after pitching to a 1–1 record with a 6.91 ERA in Double-A. Now in Single-A, Capel recorded a 3–2 record with a 2.42 ERA and a 1.03 walks plus hits per inning pitched rate.
 In 1984, Capel split playing time between the Class A-Advanced Lodi Crushers and Midland; he led Midland in losses (10) and wild pitches (11) and had the second-worst ERA (6.31) on the team.
 With Midland, Capel started 11 games out of the 16 in which he appeared.
 On his 0–7 record for the Crushers, Tom Alexander of the Lodi News-Sentinel wrote that Capel's luck "has been all bad when it comes to wins".
 Both Lodi and Midland finished their seasons with losing records.

 From 1985 to 1986, he played for the Double-A Pittsfield Cubs of the Eastern League.
 In 1986, Capel only pitched in relief, had a career-best 1.87 ERA over 62 2/3 innings pitched, and led his team with 13 saves.
 After he was promoted to the Triple-A Iowa Cubs, Capel split time between starting and relieving roles in 1987.
 At 7–10, Capel tied for Iowa's lead in wins and losses, and led the team in strikeouts, with 75; his seven wins became a career high, and his loss total matched a career high set in Midland three years earlier.
 After the season, Ray Sons of the Chicago Sun-Times said Capel "may be ready for middle relief in Chicago", and Dave van Dyck listed him as a prospect for the 1988 season.
 During winter, Capel, Greg Maddux, Manny Trillo, Damon Berryhill, and several other Cubs played for teams in the Caribbean.
 Capel played for the Águilas del Zulia of Venezuela and led the team with five saves.